Josh Cisler, Ph.D

 PhD Candidate, Neuroscience and Public Policy Program

 Marisa earned her Bachelor’s degrees in Biology and Psychology from Duquesne University in 2016 and joined the Cisler lab as a graduate student in April 2017.
-She is interested in studying how trauma exposure in adolescence and early adulthood is related to changes in functional connectivity between brain regions and networks.
-She is particularly interested in exploring connections amongst trauma exposure, economic poverty, and long-term psychiatric and neurodevelopmental outcomes.
+She completed her Masters of Public Affairs in 2019 through UW-Madison’s La Follette School of Public Affairs.
+Marisa’s thesis work focuses on characterizing novel functional network models of PTSD and early life trauma exposure in women.
 Marisa hopes to use her training in the Neuroscience and Public Policy Program to work at the intersection of science and policy and translate her research into evidence-based policy interventions to protect and improve mental health outcomes for vulnerable populations.
+Marisa recently received a Ruth L. Kirschstein National Research Service Award from the NIMH to complete her doctoral training.
+Curriculum Vitae

 Megan Matalamaki, B.S.